-(3) The review panel shall notify the Chief Judge of its probable cause determination and, if applicable, instructions regarding the preparation of a formal complaint.
-If the review panel finds no probable cause, the Chief Judge shall dismiss the grievance and notify the grievant.
-If the review panel finds probable cause, the Chief Judge shall instruct the director of the Board of Professional Conduct to prepare a formal complaint in accordance with the instructions of the probable cause panel and in the name of the grievant as relator.
-Upon preparation of the formal complaint, the director shall serve a copy of the formal complaint on the relator and respondent and transmit a copy to the Chief Judge.

-(1) Within three days of a determination that probable cause exists to support the preparation and prosecution of a formal complaint, the Chief Judge shall appoint a hearing panel of three fulltime trial court judges selected, by lot, from the list of judges developed and maintained pursuant to Section 4(C)(5) of this rule.
+- (3) The review panel shall notify the Chief Justice of the Court of Appeals of its probable cause determination and, if applicable, instructions regarding the preparation of a formal complaint.
+If the review panel finds no probable cause, the Chief Justice of the Court of Appeals shall dismiss the grievance and notify the grievant.
+If the review panel finds probable cause, the Chief Justice of the Court of Appeals shall instruct the director of the Board of Professional Conduct to prepare a formal complaint in accordance with the instructions of the probable cause panel and in the name of the grievant as relator.
+Upon preparation of the formal complaint, the director shall serve a copy of the formal complaint on the relator and respondent and transmit a copy to the Chief Justice of the Court of Appeals. - (B) Appointment of hearing panel; proceedings on the formal complaint. - (1) Within three days of a determination that probable cause exists to support the preparation and prosecution of a formal complaint, the Chief Justice of the Court of Appeals shall appoint a hearing panel of three fulltime trial court judges selected, by lot, from the list of judges developed and maintained pursuant to Section 4(C)(5) of this rule.
 The judges chosen shall be from separate appellate districts and shall not be from the district in which the respondent resides.
-The Chief Judge shall designate one of the judges to serve as the chair of the hearing panel.

-(2) Within five days of appointment and with notice to the parties, the hearing panel shall hold a hearing on the complaint.
-All hearings shall be recorded by a court reporter and a transcript included in the record of the proceedings.

-(3) Within five days of the conclusion of the hearing, the hearing panel shall prepare and issue a report of its findings and recommendations.
+The Chief Justice of the Court of Appeals shall designate one of the judges to serve as the chair of the hearing panel. - (2) Within five days of appointment and with notice to the parties, the hearing panel shall hold a hearing on the complaint.
+All hearings shall be recorded by a court reporter and a transcript included in the record of the proceedings. - (3) Within five days of the conclusion of the hearing, the hearing panel shall prepare and issue a report of its findings and recommendations.
 If the panel finds, by clear and convincing evidence, that the respondent violated Canon 4 of the Code of Judicial Conduct and that a sanction for such violation is warranted, the hearing panel's report and the record of the proceedings shall be certified to the director, together with a recommendation as to whether the complaint should be considered on an expedited basis and whether the five-judge commission appointed pursuant to division (C) of this section should issue a cease and desist order pursuant to division (C)(2) of this section.
 If the hearing panel determines, by clear and convincing evidence, that a violation of Canon 4 has occurred, the hearing panel shall determine whether the respondent previously has been found to have violated Canon 4 and include the determination in its report.
-The director shall provide a copy of the hearing panel's report to the Chief Judge and send a copy of the hearing panel's report to the relator and respondent by electronic service address or certified mail.
+The director shall provide a copy of the hearing panel's report to the Chief Justice of the Court of Appeals and send a copy of the hearing panel's report to the relator and respondent by electronic service address or certified mail.